Why is Confidentiality Important When Selling a Business?

 When selling just about anything, you generally want to get the word out to as many people as possible.
 A “For Sale” stamp is placed on the item with the goal being to virally expose it.
 That is certainly not the case when selling a business.
 Deciding to place a business on the market can create uncertainty, which can consequently affect your bottom line and put the company in jeopardy.

 We need to understand that a business is different from almost everything we might sell in our lifetime in that it is not a stagnant body.
-Unlike your used TV listed on Ebay, a business is a living, breathing entity that generates fluctuating income and therefore its value can be based on its environment.
+Unlike your used TV listed on Ebay, a business is a living, breathing entity that generates an always fluctuating amount of income/value.
+It is important to understand that certain actions can affect the value of a business during the selling process.

 So, in order to optimize the sale price of a business, keep it confidential!

 Outside of the sale price, there are other reasons why it’s important to keep the sale of a business confidential.
-Take a look:
+Here are some of them:

 Although retaining confidentiality can pose a challenge, proper preparation can aid the process and ensure that the sale goes ahead smoothly.
 Following are some things to consider: